Ferparishuertas/iobuilders/tokenized-money-poc/README.md

 ### Context Diagram

-In this view we can see roles (people, roles,...) involved in the system, and also we define the system boundaries.
+In this view we define the actors (people, roles,...) involved in the system, and also we define the system boundaries.

 ![C4 Context diagram](./resources/iobuilder-tokenizedmoney-contextdiagram.png)